Home

 L

-large cap: A term used by the investment community to refer to companies with a market capitalization value of more than $10 billion.
+Large cap: A term used by the investment community to refer to companies with a market capitalization value of more than $10 billion.
 This is a abbreviation of the term 'large market capitalization'.
 The meaning of this term may vary over place and time.
 See mid-cap and small-cap.

-listed investment company (LIC): Listed investment companies (LICs) may be described as a listed managed investments that can be traded on the stock market.
+Listed investment company (LIC): Listed investment companies (LICs) may be described as a listed managed investments that can be traded on the stock market.
 Others in this category include listed property trusts (LPTs), infrastructure funds, hedge funds and exchange-traded funds.
 LICs invest in a portfolio of assets such as shares, private equity and infrastructure funds.

-liquidation value: A balance sheet concept that represents the amount of money that could be realized by breaking up a company, selling its assets, repaying its debt, and distributing the remainder to its stockowners.
+Liquidation value: A balance sheet concept that represents the amount of money that could be realized by breaking up a company, selling its assets, repaying its debt, and distributing the remainder to its stockowners.
 See also 'breakup value'.

-liquidity: The degree to which a stock can be bought or sold in the market without affecting the stock price.
+Liquidity: The degree to which a stock can be bought or sold in the market without affecting the stock price.
 Liquidity is characterized by a high level of trading activity such as with 'blue chip' shares.
 It is also known as 'marketability'.
 It is safer for the value investor to invest in liquid stock than illiquid ones because it is easier to get the money out of the investment.
+More ...

-long term: for a value investor long term means years, usually at least five to ten years or more, rather that hours, days or weeks.
+Long term: for a value investor long term means years, usually at least five to ten years or more, rather that hours, days or weeks.

 Back to Index